opentibia/server/README.md

 OTServ 0.6.3.
 This has been done to greatly enhance the scripting system, moving to a much more flexible and dynamic system that allows much more control.

+# Looking for developers

+Open Tibia is currently looking for developers.
+If you want to become one, please send an email to iryont@gmail.com

 # How does it work?